ITSec365/Workbooks/SensitiveOperationsinAzureActivityLogs/readme.md

 -	**Account:** filtered View of Activity Log events related to Azure resource role changes
 -	**Application:** filtered View of Activity Log events related to App Service changes

+Please refer to this blog for more details- https://itsec365.wordpress.com/2022/08/02/reviewing-azure-activity-logs/

 ## Try it on the Azure Portal